The post Keep Children Safe by Making the Right Choice of Window Blinds appeared first on Creative Sides.

 The post DIY Wooden Letter Monogram appeared first on Creative Sides.

-Spice Up your Photo Frames Using Scrapbook Paper
+]]>The post Spice Up Photo Frames Using Scrapbook Paper appeared first on Creative Sides.

 I found the perfect family photos; one of my husband and I on our wedding day, a photo of me wearing my son, and a photo of my daughter and husband with his guitar.
 I printed them in 8×10 size and purchased frames.